tigerDer1/documentation/content/applications/sales/sales/products_prices/prices/pricing.rst

 going to :menuselection:`Orders --> Orders` at the top of the page.
 Once there, click on the desired sales order from the list.

-In the :guilabel:`Order Lines` section of the sales order form, a new heading will appear labeled :guilabel:`Disc.%`.
+In the order lines section of the quotation form, a new column heading will appear labeled :guilabel:`Disc.%`.
 This column is used to set discounts on individual items.
 Enter the desired discount for each product line and the new price will automatically be calculated in the sales order :guilabel:`Total` at the bottom of the page.